 Significantly, the European Council doesn’t have to wait for the full ratification process to be completed before it can begin to implement CETA: it can implement parts of the treaty that don’t fall within member state competence on a provisional basis before the treaty has been considered by the parliaments of EU member states.
-Provisional implementation could begin from as early as March 2017 (http://www.europarl.europa.eu/news/en/news-room/20170124IPR59704/ceta-trade-committee-meps-back-eu-canada-agreement).
+Provisional implementation could begin from April 2017 (http://www.europarl.europa.eu/news/en/news-room/20170124IPR59704/ceta-trade-committee-meps-back-eu-canada-agreement).

 However, a German constitutional court ruling in October 2016 apparently means that a CETA’s most controversial provision (Investment Court System) can’t come into force until the treaty is approved by all member states and parliaments – something that, if there is such approval, could take two to three years.
 It looks like this same court ruling will also mean that a number of other provisions, such as those affecting the protection of workers, or mutual recognition of qualifications, can’t be provisionally implemented either (http://canadians.org/blog/ceta-moves-forward-without-controversial-investment-protection-provisions).